metabrainz/listenbrainz-server/docs/maintainers/docker-image.rst

 Test Images
 ^^^^^^^^^^^

-Time to time we want to build images to test PRs on beta.listenbrainz.org or test.listenbrainz.org.
+From time to time we want to build images to test PRs on beta.listenbrainz.org or test.listenbrainz.org.
 To build images for this purpose you can either use the `docker/push.sh` script or Github Actions.

 .. note::